A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: The Clustering Property of Utility values

 \section{The Clustering Property of Utility values}

-Our work focuses on ``dynamic" replication schemes due to their capacity to accommodate networks of diverse characteristics.
-Observe that the key concept in this class of algorithms is to make replication decisions based on a simple pair-wise comparison involving the individual utilities of the encountering nodes like in (\ref{relative_criterion}) and (\ref{absolute_criterion}).
+The key concept in ``dynamic" replication schemes is to make replication decisions based on a simple pair-wise comparison involving the individual utilities of the encountering nodes like in (\ref{relative_criterion}) and (\ref{absolute_criterion}).
 As mentioned, the downside of this strategy is its tendency towards over-replication.
 Both DF and COORD algorithms target at this drawback by requiring $U_{u}(d)$ to be greater than $\tau^{p}_{v}$, i.e., $v$'s perception of the highest utility among packet carriers (refer to (\ref{delegation_criterion})).
 Although both algorithms provide an important performance improvement, they do not tackle the root of over-replication which is the limited potential of the ``pair-wise utility comparison" based strategy adopted in (\ref{relative_criterion})-(\ref{delegation_criterion}).
 A closer look at (\ref{relative_criterion})-(\ref{delegation_criterion}) reveals that the underlying idea is to improve the utility of the carrier as the packet moves towards the destination.
 The challenge here is to identify what constitutes a suitable minimum utility improvement $\delta U_{min}$, for replicating a packet.
 Choosing to replicate a packet to candidates that produce a small or minimal $\delta U_{min}$ may result in over-replication.
 On the other hand, a high $\delta U_{min}$ may result in rejecting the majority or all of the candidate carriers and thus the packet may never reach the destination.
 The problem is well-known and has been treated by adding $U_{th}$ ($\coloneqq \delta U_{min}$) in (\ref{relative_criterion}).

 Yet, determining the optimal $\delta U_{min}$ is a challenge that depends on a series of complex factors such as: \begin{itemize}[leftmargin=10pt] \item the utility function, i.e., how a node's forwarding quality is mapped to a value, since this determines the range of values assigned to candidate carriers.
 A utility function producing a small value range calls for a small $\delta U_{min}$ and vice versa. \item the network dynamics, i.e., the number and quality of contacts, because they affect the distribution of utility values assigned to nodes.
 If all nodes share similar connectivity profiles, this results in similar utility values and thus promotes the choice of small $\delta U_{min}$ in order to avoid under-replication.
 However, this is not necessarily the case if the network consists of nodes with diverse connectivity profiles. \item the distance (utility-wise) between the packet carrier and the destination.
 A large distance may require a small $\delta U_{min}$ to allow the packet to quickly move towards the destination. \end{itemize} Based on the previous discussion, it becomes apparent that using a pair-wise utility comparison approach for making replication decisions is insufficient.